 1. Biosimilars.
-The federal government and states will continue their efforts to establish the needed infrastructure for approval and adoption of biologics and biosimilars, which are gradually being approved for use in the United States. .
+The federal government and states will continue their efforts to establish the needed infrastructure for approval and adoption of biologics and biosimilars, which are gradually being approved for use in the United States.
+The Food and Drug Administration (FDA) issued guidance on new naming conventions.
 The new changeover in names applies to both newly licensed biologics and biosimilars, and will also be applied retrospectively to biologics already on the market.
 Understandably, stakeholders are concerned about associated costs and burden of implementation and are raising their concerns to the FDA, which might tweak its guidance in response.
 There also is a need to capture patient information and outcomes in electronic health records (EHRs) for pharmacovigilance purposes as biologics come on stream.

 Despite the apparent — and possibly premature — enthusiasm by payers, many questions surround the use of blockchain in health care.
 For example, it is too new to be well understood; infrastructure and interoperability requirements are unknown; and rules of the road will be needed for its implementation.
 Use cases must be developed.

 3. EPCS.
 Electronic prescribing of controlled substances (EPCS) will experience an accelerated uptick in adoption in 2018, along with the rapid increase in controlled substance prescription volume seen over the past couple years.
 Providers are finally beginning to invest in and use EPCS infrastructure because it’s time and it will help them meet required quality reporting targets for Medicare and other payers.
 Vendors are ready, so technology is no longer problematic.